B.E. Industrial Internet of Things (IIOT)

 Communication Laboratory

-Communications Laboratory provides students with a solid understanding for analysis of signals in time domain and frequency domain.
+Communications Laboratory provides students with a solid understanding of the analysis of signals in the time domain and frequency domain.
 Students learn to simulate and design many types of communication circuits, and then assemble, measure, and evaluate the circuits using laboratory instruments.
 Students develop competency in measurement science by utilizing modern advanced instruments, which are similar to instruments presently being used by engineers in industry.

 Signal Processing Laboratory